5.2.1 Data Acquisition

 source /opt/tros/setup.bash

-# Print the ROS version environment variable
+# Print the ROS distribution environment variable

 echo $ROS_DISTRO